Kuntal6002/A-NLOv1/readme.md

 “Show my positions”

-LLM interprets the command ➜ MCP executes trade ➜ results appear inside app.
+LLM → MCP → Execution → UI Update

-This is optional and isolated (does NOT mix with simulated engine) so judges won't call it unfair.
+This system is isolated from the simulated engine — so judges won’t consider it unfair.

 🏗 System Architecture
 frontend/